Seavus: History

-Seavus Managed Services division won 2nd place on the Channel Futures European Partners 51 (EP 51) rankings.

-In 2019, Seavus celebrated its 20th Anniversary.

-In 2020, Seavus was a finalist for the European IT and Software Excellence Awards 2020.

 In 2021, Seavus became partners with Salesforce.

+In June 2023, Seavus, Cleverlance, Komix Digital, Stratiteq, Clearcode, and Musala Soft merged to create Qinshift with 3,000 IT specialists.

 Operations

 Seavus has 15 operating offices located in 8 countries—Sweden, the United States, North Macedonia, Belarus, Switzerland, Serbia, Bosnia and Herzegovina and Moldova,—with continuous growth strategy.

 Seavus serves a multinational client base that includes over 3,000 organizations.
 It is a Microsoft Gold Partner and has also partnerships with Oracle, Cisco, IBM, Serena Software, ABBYY, Atlassian, Salesforce.

 Products and services

-Seavus Group delivers BSS/OSS for Telcos, customer relationship management, customer experience management, Billing systems, enterprise software for Banks, Financial, Trading and Fin-Tech industry, Insurance, DWH and business intelligence, Application lifecycle management (ALM), Embedded programming and managed services.
+Seavus Group delivers BSS/OSS for Telcos, customer relationship management, customer experience management, billing systems, enterprise software for banks, financial, trading and Fin-Tech industry, insurance, DWH and business intelligence, application lifecycle management (ALM), embedded programming, and managed services.

-Seavus is the producer of Crystal Qube—customer experience solution that transforms all customer data into business intelligence.
+Seavus is the producer of Crystal Qube.

-Seavus is now a globally authorized master distributor for the following software products:
+Seavus is a distributor for the following software products: